-13.1 Additional Market Developments General Principles of Customer-Centric Business Operation (Trend to Disclose Agency Fees)
+13.1 Additional Market Developments General Principles of Customer-Centric Business Operation (Comparable Common KPIs for Foreign-Currency-Denominated Insurance)

-On 30 March 2017, the Financial Services Agency published the "General Principles of Customer-Centric Business Operation".
+On 30 March 2017, the FSA published the "General Principles of Customer-Centric Business Operation".
 If financial undertakers running a financial company attempt to adopt these general principles (although it is up to financial undertakers whether to adopt them, in practice, however, it is difficult for insurers to choose not to do so), they are required, for example, to develop and make public clear guidelines to achieve the customer-centric business operation and then regularly make public announcements on how their efforts in relation to such guidelines are progressing.
-These general principles contain an item that requires the disclosure of information relating to the "concrete contents (including fees received from third parties and other information) of any possible conflict of interest with a customer in connection with financial products or services to be sold, suggested or otherwise presented to the customer as well as the resulting impact on its trade and business".